Razanfaris90/Beauty-Glow/README.md

 ## Project Structure
-With around 14 HTML files, this project includes a variety of pages for different sections
+With around 14 HTML files, one css file and one javascript file, this project includes a variety of pages for different sections

 # Beauty & Glow